difof/sheft/README.md

   - sandbox gen and test
 - [ ] Dedicated merkle and keccak npm package
 - [ ] Support Optimism (In Hardhat) and other EVM variants
+  - mention somewhere in docs that zk based chains need a different set of foundry and hardhat stuff.
+I may need to setup hardhat configs for zk's but foundry is up to user to install.

 ## License